-Creative are one of two companies who hold the key to understanding the Omron B3K family, and they are completely unwilling and unhelpful.
+Creative are one of two companies who hold the key to understanding the Omron B3K family (as they chose Omron as the manufacturer of their PRES switch), and they are completely unwilling and unhelpful.
 On the plus side, with onboard audio, I never have to buy any of their stupid sound cards ever again.

 Datacomp simply won’t talk to anyone at all.
 They get another failure point for using the trademark “ALPS” in the name of their switches, and a heap of them for having totally incorrect switch details on their website.
 Fortunately I was finally able to obtain some Datacomp switches via KBParadise.

 In 2014, I found out that he has the MEI Sabrecoil brochure as well as a MEI keycap brochure.
 Althoughs he is still around (and reachable by an intermediary) I think at this point I can give up all hope of ever seeing a scan of that brochure.

-Metadot are one of the stupidest companies I have ever encountered — the idea that their Gamma Zulu switches might have an Omron part number is completely beyond their comprenhension (even after pointing out that the part number is written on the switch).
+Metadot are one of the stupidest companies I have ever encountered.
+The idea that their Gamma Zulu switches might have an Omron part number is completely beyond their comprenhension (even after pointing out that the part number is written on the switch).
 Together with Creative’s obstinance, attempts to understand B3K were wiped out by these miserable companies.
 (It was not a huge surprise then to subsequently come across this Reddit posting.)

 For being totally unresponsive to enquiries, which is particularly frustrating because they were the primary user of the “contact blade small” style switches that remain unproven to be Himake.
 (They are the only major company who used those switches besides Monterey who are still in business.)